 Debt Collection Laws

 Debt collection lawsuits are civil cases governed by state law.
 These laws ensure that debtors are treated fairly and outline the legal processes for creditors.
 The Fair Debt Collection Practices Act (FDCPA) is a federal law that governs third-party debt collectors and their conduct.
 It forbids harassment or deceptive practices in pursuing payment.
-Debtors should familiarize themselves with both federal and state laws, as they offer rights and protections from unjust practices.
+Debtors should familiarize themselves with federal and state laws, as they offer rights and protections from unjust practices.

 Statute of Limitations